ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 roles.
 In fact, a single party can take on both roles at the same time, but there is only a limited use to this architecture.

-Attestee:
+Attestee (also known as Requestor):

 : The role that designates the subject of the attestation.
 The provider of evidence.

-Verfifier:
+Verifier:

 : The role that designates the appraiser of the attestee’s attestation.
-The consumer of evidence.
+The consumer of attestation as evidence of the Attestee's security posture.

 Interconnect: